 History of the YMCA

-Volunteer-founded and volunteer-led, the YMCA was established in London, England, in 1844 by George Williams, a draper’s shop assistant, to give young men an alternative to life on the streets.
+Founded and led by volunteers, the YMCA was established in London, England in 1844 by George Williams, a draper’s shop assistant, to give young men an alternative to life on the streets.

 In 1851, Thomas Sullivan, a retired sea captain and lay missionary, started the first U.S. YMCA in Boston.
 From there, YMCAs spread rapidly across America.
 Some were started to serve specific groups such as railroad and factory workers, as well as African Americans, Native Americans and recent immigrants.
 After World War II, women and girls were admitted to full membership and participation.

 In 1881 Dr. Luther Gulick revolutionized the American approach to health and fitness with the idea that man’s well-being depends on a unity of body, mind and spirit.
 The same year, Boston YMCA staffer Robert J. Roberts coined the term “body building” and developed exercise classes that anticipated today’s fitness workouts.

 In 1885, Camp Dudley was founded, America’s first-known Y summer camp, at Orange Lake, N.Y.
 It aimed to help kids build skills and grow in self-reliance while making new friends.
 Over the years, the Y created more family and year-round camps and expanded the focus to include environmental stewardship, academics, arts and leadership.